-Executive Summary: McKinsey research reveals 68% of AI projects fail to meet ROI expectations within 2 years, with actual returns averaging 47% below projections.
+Executive Summary: McKinsey 68% of AI projects fail to meet ROI expectations within 2 years, with actual returns averaging 47% below projections.
 The gap isn't primarily technical—it's financial modeling failure.
 Organizations systematically underestimate implementation costs (by average 2.3x), overestimate adoption speed (by 3.1x), and ignore indirect costs that consume 40-60% of budgets.
 Most business cases commit 7 recurring calculation mistakes: excluding integration costs, assuming instant adoption, ignoring opportunity costs, underestimating change management, missing ongoing operational expenses, overstating efficiency gains, and failing to account for delayed value realization.
-Organizations that implement staged investment approaches with validated ROI gates achieve 3.4x better financial outcomes and abandon failing projects 8 months faster, preventing average $2.1M in sunk costs.
+Organizations that implement staged investment approaches with validated ROI gates achieve 3.significantly better financial outcomes and abandon failing projects 8 months faster, preventing average $2.1M in sunk costs.

-The $4.7 Million ROI Mirage
+The millions of dollars ROI Mirage

 A mid-market insurance company built a compelling AI business case: